The Hodge numbers of O'Grady 10 via Ng\^o strings: The top direct image sheaf R10 for the Lagrangian fibrations M,N to B

 \begin{proof} By Remark \ref{piattezza}, the morphisms $\pogmm$ and $\pogn$ are flat and the fibers are Cohen--Macauly of dimension $5$.
-For $b\in \ogb \setminus \Delta$, the points of the fibers $\ogmm_{b}$ and $\ogn_{b}$ represent rank $1$ torsion free sheaves on the reduced curve with planar singularities $C_{b}$ corresponding to $b$.
-By Proposition 2.3 (ii) of \cite{mrv}, the loci of $\ogmm_{b}$ and $\ogn_{b}$ representing stable line bundles are dense in $\ogn_{b}$ and in the stable locus of $\ogmm_{b}$ respectively.
-Density also holds in the $5$ dimensional Cohen-Macauley $\ogmm_{b}$ since its strictly semistable locus has dimension at most $4$ (see Remark \ref{exCompecc}).

-By Proposition 2.8 of \cite{LePotier} the Le Potier morphism is smooth at every point corresponding to a stable line bundle: hence there are reduced open dense subsets of $\ogmm_{b}$ and $\ogn_{b}$.
+For $b\in \ogb \setminus \Delta$, the points of the fibers $\ogmm_{b}$ and $\ogn_{b}$ represent rank $1$ torsion free sheaves on the reduced locally planar curve $C_{b}$ corresponding to $b$.
+By Proposition 2.3 (ii) of \cite{mrv}, the loci of $\ogmm_{b}$ and $\ogn_{b}$ representing stable line bundles are dense in $\ogn_{b}$ and in the stable locus of $\ogmm_{b}$, respectively.
+Since the strictly semistable locus of $\ogmm_{b}$ has dimension $4$ (see Remark \ref{exCompecc}), and since $\ogmm_{b}$ is $5$ dimensional and Cohen-Macauley, density of the line bundle locus holds also in $\ogmm_{b}$.
+By Proposition 2.8 of \cite{LePotier} the Le Potier morphism is smooth at every point corresponding to a stable line bundle: hence $\ogmm_{b}$ and $\ogn_{b}$ have open dense subsets which are reduced.
 Since $\ogmm_{b}$ and $\ogn_{b}$ are Cohen-Macauley, they are reduced everywhere.

-Finally, using Corollary 13 of Chapter 9 of \cite{Bo-Lu-Ra}, every connected component $\Gamma$ of the loci of $\ogmm_{b}$ or $\ogn_{b}$ parametrizing stable line bundles is determined by the degrees of the restrictions of any line bundle parametrized by $\Gamma$ to the irreducible components of $C_{b}$.
+Finally, using Corollary 13 of Chapter 9 of \cite{Bo-Lu-Ra}, every connected component $\Gamma$ of the loci of $\ogmm_{b}$ or $\ogn_{b}$ parametrizing stable line bundles is determined by the set of degrees of the restrictions of any line bundle parametrized by $\Gamma$ to the irreducible components of $C_{b}$.
 If $b\in\ogb\setminus \Sigma$, then the corresponding curve $C_{b}$ as well as the fibers $\ogmm_{b}$ and $\ogn_{b}$ are irreducible \cite{re80}.
-If $b\in \Sigma\setminus \Delta$, the curve $C_{b}$ has $2$ irreducible components, both belonging to the linear system $|H|$.
-By Lemma \ref{fibratilineari}(2)(a), the fiber $\ogmm_{b}$ is irreducible and by (2)(b) the fiber $\ogn_{b}$ has two irreducible components.
+If $b\in \Sigma\setminus \Delta$, the curve $C_{b}$ has $2$ distinct irreducible components so by Lemma \ref{fibratilineari}(2) the fiber $\ogmm_{b}$ is irreducible while the fiber $\ogn_{b}$ has two irreducible components.